Monarch Butterflies

 The massive departure of our exceptional Monarch butterflies keeps on day by day.

-Spectacular moments occur at each colony for our local and international visitors, especially at El Rosario Sanctuary, where the traditional massive concentration of population awakens immense awe and devotion to one of the most extraordinary natural phenomena that humankind could witness.
+Spectacular moments occur at each colony for our local and international visitors, especially at El Rosario Sanctuary, where the traditional massive concentration awakens immense awe and devotion to one of the most extraordinary natural phenomena that humankind could witness.

 Large, wonderful green nectar sources and strong winds during the entire weekend, will be taken advantage of by the amazing creatures to let themselves go northwards.